healeycodes/lisp-to-js/README.md

 # lisp-to-js

 This compiler translates Lisp into JavaScript.
+The parser is written using the [pom](https://github.com/J-F-Liu/pom) library.

-It supports a Lisp that is very similar to Little Lisp.
+It supports a Lisp very similar to [Little Lisp](https://maryrosecook.com/blog/post/little-lisp-interpreter).

 ```lisp
 ; atoms